chromium/chromium/docs/fuchsia/gtests.md

 ##### Combined repo

-When using a compined repo as in option (1), packages that are already part of the Core configuration (including [cached](https://fuchsia.dev/fuchsia-src/concepts/packages/package?hl=en#cached-packages) and
+When using a combined repo as in option (1), packages that are already part of the Core configuration (including [cached](https://fuchsia.dev/fuchsia-src/concepts/packages/package?hl=en#cached-packages) and